dioxfile/NS-2-Selfish-Behavior-Protocols/README.md

 > You do not need to change all, just modify the protocol you want to use.

-Moreover, in our tests, just recompiling with the `make` command was not enough, other commands like` make clean && make distclean` were necessary for the correct operation of the program.
+Moreover, in our tests, just recompiling with the `make` command was not enough, other commands like` make clean && makedistclean` were necessary for the correct operation of the program.

 To modify the files manually follow the tutorial below.